Storage shelf life tips for Turmeric scrubs

 Temperature: Keep It Cool

 Ideal range: 60-75°F (15-24°C).
 This is typical room temperature in climate-controlled homes.
-Heat accelerates both curcumin degradation and oil oxidation.[5]
+Heat speeds up both curcumin breakdown and oil oxidation.

-Refrigeration: Not required for most commercial scrubs, but beneficial in hot climates (above 80°F).
-DIY scrubs must always be refrigerated.
+Refrigeration: Not required for most commercial scrubs.
+It helps in hot climates above 80°F. DIY scrubs must always be refrigerated.

 Light: Keep It Dark

-Curcumin is photosensitive—light exposure causes molecular breakdown.[1]
+Curcumin is sensitive to light—exposure causes molecular breakdown.
 Store in closed cabinets, not on open shelves or countertops.
-Keep in original opaque packaging; never transfer to clear glass jars.
+Keep in original opaque packaging and never transfer to clear glass jars.

 Moisture: Keep It Dry

 The cardinal rule: Never introduce water into your scrub jar.
-Water promotes bacterial and mold growth, drastically shortening shelf life.
+Water promotes bacterial and mold growth, which drastically shortens shelf life.

 What Affects Shelf Life